releng-tool/releng-tool/CONTRIBUTING.rst

   exceed 80 characters in length.
 That being said, please aim for any changes introduced to not exceed the 80 character limit when possible.
-- PEP 8 "two blank lines" recommendations are not preferred in this project. changes submitted with two blank lines may be accepted, but may also be "cleaned up" in future changes.
+- PEP 8 "two blank lines" recommendations are not preferred in this project.
+  Changes submitted with two blank lines may be accepted, but may also be "cleaned up" in future changes.

 maintainer notes